ryjen/ryjen.github.io/content/musings/taxing-countries.md

 The monetary system stopped being backed by physical currency a long time ago and is ultimately "fictional".

 It is even "stranger than fiction" because it has real world consequences despite being mind-made.
-As such, is capable of wreaking havoc that any planetary being would not normally do.
+As such, is capable of wreaking havoc that any planetary being would not normally intend.

 We have a limited number of resources on our Earth space ship and we must stop the bullshit, take stock of what we have left, allocate and plan accordingly.

 Obviously, I am not sure how this would solve any drama with limited resources, and still requires governance, but maybe that is not the point.

-In fact, my final opinion on the Venus Project is that the monetary world can still exist at a country level for the ego kids to play in.
-But not at the world organization level.
+In fact, my final opinion on the Venus Project is that the monetary world can still exist at a country level for the ego kids to play in and hopefully evolve out of.

 I know how flaky it sounds, like environmentalists trying to avoid turning Earth into an uninhabitable Venus.
 But honestly, I don't see a more logical approach.